tqa24/oneclick-subtitles-generator/README.md

    - Click "Download SRT" for standard subtitle format
    - Click "Download JSON" for raw data format

+5. **Generate Narration** (if F5-TTS is installed):
+   - Set up reference audio in the narration settings above the video player
+   - Upload, record, or extract reference audio from the video
+   - Translate your subtitles
+   - Click "Generate Narration" in the narration section below the translation results
+   - Play or download the generated narration audio

 ## Configuration

 Adjust settings via the gear icon in the top-right corner: